 The B-Stars are a C/W band with a mix of twangin’ covers and originals that has kicked it into a higher gear since adding steel guitar to their mix.
 Greg Yanito fronts the band while Eric Reedy contributes on stand-up bass and vocals.
 Regrettably, the economics of music have made five-to-six-member B-Stars appearances rare but the Hi-Ball Hot Shots, a “B-Stars Lite” trio featuring Yanito and Reedy can afford to play.
 This video of “Chicken Fried” was captured live at the Verdi Club.

-The Better Haves are a six-piece country band fronted by two couples, which accounts for the play on words in their band name.
-Hank Maninger and Lynne Maes have teamed up with Greg Yanito and Anne Arnhym, plus a steel player and a drummer (definitely not a couple) to play ’50s-’60s country like this video of “I’ll Come Running.”
+The Better Haves are a six-piece country band fronted by two couples, which accounts for the band’s name.
+Hank Maninger and Lynne Maes have teamed up with Greg Yanito and Anne Arnhym, plus a steel player and a drummer (definitely not a couple) to play ’50s-’60s country like “I’ll Come Running.”
 Maninger currently fronts Stompy Jones, a successful swing band, so Better Halves shows are rare.

 Big B and his Snakeoil Saviors served a tasty mix of western boogie and swing, originally as an eight-piece band, with Big Ben Buettner and Adrienne Pfeiffer sharing vocals, plus a piano and two horns and steel guitar.
 Lately they’ve been appearing monthly as a four-piece at Cheeseboard Pizza in Berkeley.
 It isn’t easy to pay a big band, but hopefully that configuration will be back, if rarely.

 Blue Diamond Fillups are a rockabilly 4-piece that features Flash Ricketts on vocals with Jonnie Zaentz on lead guitar.
 Usually fast and furious, they can take a breather for songs like “This Magic Moment.”
 The band also produces some excellent videos including “Drive Like Lightening Crash Like Thunder” which shows vintage wheels tearing up the track while the BDF’s tear up the song.